jaantollander/dotfiles-arch/README.md

 - The `packages.sh` script installs the required packages for the program with `pacman` or `yay`.

 I aim to keep the configurations as modular as possible and the configuration scripts indempotent.

+---

+I have also included my [Arch Linux installation scripts](./arch) in this repository.